Ryanjmeek/CS384G_Final/README.md

 A real-time fluid solver implemented in Processing for simulating realistic particle effects for smoke, fire, and explosions.

 ## Background

+In order to model fluid behavior in graphics, it is critical to build a solver that simultaneously allows for visually interesting behavior and ensures high stability and computation speed.
+Jos Stam developed a novel system for simulating fluids in this way, and his design serves as the basis for this project.

 Top Level Psuedocode:

 <img src="https://github.com/Ryanjmeek/CS384G_Final/blob/master/images/TopPsuedo.png" width="500" height="200">